tumblr/XExtensionItem/README.md

                      forActivityType:UIActivityTypePostToTwitter];
 ```

 In addition to `NSURL`, `NSString`, and `UIImage`, the additional attachments array can also include `NSItemProvider` instances, which gives applications some more flexibility around lazy item loading.
-See the [`NSItemProvider`’s Class Reference](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSItemProvider_Class/index.html) for more details.
+See the [`NSItemProvider` Class Reference](https://developer.apple.com/library/prerelease/ios/documentation/Foundation/Reference/NSItemProvider_Class/index.html) for more details.

 #### Generic parameters